 Tanya Gita Roberts, RYT-500

 Tanya Gita has been practicing for 16 years and teaching since 2011.
 She was drawn to yoga to help manage stress and anxiety.
 She completed her 200 hour training at the Salt Spring Centre of Yoga and 500 hour certification at the Mount Madonna Centre, CA. In the words of her teacher Baba Hari Dass, she “teaches to learn” and believes that her students are some of her most profound teachers.
 Her teaching style integrates alignment, breath, subtle body and Ayurveda.
 She encourages students to feel the connection between body, breath, and mind; and to allow their heart or Spirit to guide their practice, finding that place where we are all one.

 Tracy Chetna Boyd, ERYT-500, C-IAYT (Yoga Therapist)

 Tracy Chetna has been studying yoga and its many aspects since 1999.
 She began teaching in 2003 and is a graduate of the Salt Spring Centre of Yoga (SSCY), where she was certified in Classical Ashtanga (8 limb) and Hatha Yoga Systems.
 She has completed the Integrated Yoga Therapy training program (1000 hour level) and has been awarded certification through the International Association of Yoga Therapists (C-IAYT).
 Tracy is registered with the Yoga Alliance as an ERYT-500.

 Tracy Chetna teaches beginning, intermediate and therapeutic yoga for specific conditions such as cancer in the Victoria area, and draws inspiration from bearing witness to the transformational and healing effects yoga has had on her life and the lives of others.
 While she began yoga primarily a physical practice, it has become a part of everything in her life.

 Her gentle approach to teaching promotes an environment that is relaxing and encouraging, empowering and fun.

-Jennifer Raye, E-RYT-500, Doctor of Traditional Chinese Medicine
+Jennifer Raye, E-RYT-500, Practitioner of Traditional Chinese Medicine